-It can be tempting in times of turmoil and change to push the pause button on a job search, but University of Phoenix career coaches say that’s not necessary — or even wise — during the current coronavirus pandemic.
+It can be tempting in times of turmoil and change to push the pause button on a job search, but University of Phoenix career advisors say that’s not necessary — or even wise — during the current coronavirus pandemic.

 Certain industries currently have a greater need for employees, particularly service industries that are considered essential.
 Now is an excellent time for all job seekers to network by developing professional friendships with those in the company, field or industry in which they’d like to work.
 Creating a strategy for your job search is the best first step.

 Steven Starks, senior manager for the University’s career counseling programs and operations, said it’s important to acknowledge that the context of a job search in the current market requires managing expectations and setting realistic goals.

 “If I’m looking for a job, I’m going to accept that I cannot control the labor market.
 But I can return to the basics — my attitude, effort and strategy,” Starks said.
 “Those are practical things I can do.”